How to start a side hustle: Planning and execution tips

 - Overhead costs, paying yourself a salary, and cash flow.

-Your business plan is how you prepare to be successful in your business – a must-have.
+Your business plan is how you prepare to be successful in your business, so it’s a must-have.

-We’ve created a downloadable business plan template for you to use, but here’s a breakdown of the common components:
+We’ve created a downloadable business plan template for you to use, but if you’d rather do it yourself, here’s a breakdown of the common components you should have:

 - Value proposition.
 This section explains the unique value of your offering.
-It needs to be cut and dry, no jargon or corny marketing speak.
+It needs to be cut and dried, with no jargon or corny marketing speak.

 - The problem you solve.
-This is basically your ‘why’.
+This is basically your “why”.
 What problem do you solve?
-The solution you provide can resolve a known problem for your ideal customer, or one they don’t yet realise they need.
+The solution you provide can resolve a known problem for your ideal customer or one they don’t yet realise they have.
 This section explains that.

 - Target market and competition.
-Who are you selling to and who else is selling to them?
-What other options do your customers have and what are their deciding factors when choosing?
-This will help you to identify your strengths and weaknesses, again, helping you to prepare for success.
+Who are you selling to, and who else is selling to them?
+What other options do your customers have, and what are their deciding factors when choosing?
+This will help you to identify your strengths and weaknesses.

 - Sales and marketing.
 How will you reach your target market to make sales?
 How will you explain your offering to gain their interest?
-In this section, you identify where your target audience is and your plan to go there.
+In this section, you identify where your target audience is and your plan to draw them in.

 - Budget and sales.
 This is where you start to look at forecasting sales, cash flow, and where you’ll spend your money.
 How many sales do you need to make to turn a profit after you settle your expenses?